Microsoft 365 - Outlook data source

 • Government 365 collections include archive mailboxes.

-Accessing Microsoft 365 Outlook
+Accessing Microsoft 365 tenants

 Register the Collect application to access Microsoft 365.
 When registering the application, the Microsoft 365 administrator creates a Microsoft Application ID and secret.
 Relativity uses this ID and secret to configure data sources in Collect and provides access to the Office 365 tenants.
 You can register the application through Azure Portal or by registering the application permissions through the Microsoft App Registration Portal.
 After registering the application, request administrator consent.
 From there, it is possible to revoke application access.